jingmouren/gitlab_in-silico-public_charlie/README.md

   - Unit tests are separate modules in the same source files that they're testing
 - `src/bin` directory contains two binaries: one for generating the OpenAPI schema and one for running a server
 - `tests` directory contains integration tests
-- `examples` directory contains examples on client-side use for all endpoints/functionality
+- `examples` directory contains examples on cli
+- ent-side use for all endpoints/functionality

 ### Execution